 If you need to have an MRI (magnetic resonance imaging), tell your caregivers ahead of time that you have an IUD in place.

-Your device may be removed at any time you decide to stop using birth control.
-The Mirena or Kyleena intrauterine system must be removed at the end of the 5-year wearing time.
-The Skyla device must be removed after 3 years.
-The Liletta device must be removed after 6 years.
-Your doctor can insert a new device at that time if you wish to continue using this form of birth control.
+Your IUD may be removed at any time you decide to stop using birth control.
+Mirena must be removed at the end of the 8-year wearing time, and Liletta must be removed after 6 years.
+Kyleena must be removed after 5 years, and Skyla must be removed after 3 years.
+Your doctor can insert a new device if you wish to continue using this form of birth control.
 Only your doctor should remove the IUD.
 Do not attempt to remove the device yourself.

 What happens if I miss a dose?